-A principal aim of epidemiology is to assess the cause of disease.
-However, since most epidemiological studies are by nature observational rather than experimental, a number of possible explanations for an observed association need to be considered before we can infer a cause-effect relationship exists.
-That is the observed association may in fact be due to the effects of one or more of the following:
+A principal aim of epidemiology is to assess the causes of disease.
+However, since most epidemiological studies are by nature observational rather than experimental, a number of possible explanations for an observed association need to be considered before we can infer that a cause-effect relationship exists.
+Specifically, causation needs to be distinguished from mere association – the link between two variables (often an exposure and an outcome).
+An observed association may in fact be due to the effects of one or more of the following:

 - Chance (random error)

 - Bias (systematic error)

 - Reverse causality

 A discussion of chance, bias and confounding can be found in the subsequent chapters and in the chapter “Sources of variation”.

 Reverse causality describes the event where an association between an exposure and an outcome is not due to direct causality from exposure to outcome, but rather because the defined “outcome” actually results in a change in the defined “exposure”.
 For example, a study may find an association between using recreational drugs (exposure) and poor mental wellbeing (outcome) and thus conclude that using drugs is likely to impair wellbeing.
 A reverse causation explanation could be that people with poor mental wellbeing are more likely to use recreational drugs as, say, a means of escapism.

 An observed statistical association between a risk factor and a disease does not necessarily lead us to infer a causal relationship; conversely, the absence of an association does not necessarily imply the absence of a causal relationship.

 A judgment about whether an observed statistical association represents a cause-effect relationship between exposure and disease requires inferences far beyond the data from a single study.